An early learning center for all!

 Kathy is the CFC director since January, 2021, having previously been the assistant director for nearly two years and a child care center director previously.
 Her experience, rapport, and care with the teaching staff, parents and guardians, and especially the children is key to CFC success!

-Reach out by email or phone (612.866.1632) to learn about openings, securing a spot on a waiting list, and the most up-to-date information.
+Reach out by email or phone (612.866.1632) to learn about openings, securing a spot on a waiting list, and new employment opportunities.

 Spotlight: Brightwheel, Meals, and COVID-19 Response